What Makes It Great? | Recipe | No Liqueur? | Foam | Coffee Liqueur | Hel Above | Comparisons | For Bars | FAQs

 Many traditional coffee liqueurs were developed around sweetness, shelf stability, body and consistency at scale.

-In cocktails, this can sometimes create muddied flavour, excessive sugar, reduced espresso clarity and heavier texture.
+In cocktails, this can create muddied flavour, excessive sugar, reduced espresso clarity and heavier texture.

 Hel Above vs Mr Black and Kahlúa